ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/pre_commit_hooks.md

 patterns**.
 By definition, there are only a limited number of patterns, so the `detect-secrets` package cannot detect every conceivable type of secret.

-To understand what types of secrets will be detected, read the [caveats][detect-secrets-caveats], and the list of [supported plugins][detect-secrets-plugins] that the package uses.
+To understand what types of secrets will be detected, [read the `detect-secrets` documentation on caveats][detect-secrets-caveats], and the [list of supported plugins that the `detect-secrets` uses][detect-secrets-plugins].
 Also, you should use secret variable names that contain words that will trip the KeywordDetector plugin; see the [`DENYLIST` variable for the full list of words][detect-secrets-keyword-detector].

 ### If `pre-commit` detects secrets during commit